evennia/evennia/evennia/contrib/utils/fieldfill/README.md

 # Easy fillable form

-Contrib - Tim Ashley Jenkins 2018
+Contribution by Tim Ashley Jenkins, 2018

-This module contains a function that calls an easily customizable EvMenu - this menu presents the player with a fillable form, with fields that can be filled out in any order.
+This module contains a function that generates an `EvMenu` for you - this menu presents the player with a form of fields that can be filled out in any order (e.g. for character generation or building).
 Each field's value can be verified, with the function allowing easy checks for text and integer input, minimum and maximum values / character lengths, or can even be verified by a custom function.
 Once the form is submitted, the form's data is submitted as a dictionary to any callable of your choice.

+## Usage

 The function that initializes the fillable form menu is fairly simple, and includes the caller, the template for the form, and the callback(caller, result)